timothyshull/programming_notes/hardware/digital_design.md

 - master produces the clock
     - initiates communication by sending a series of clock pulses on SCK
     - if it wants to send data to the slave, it puts the data on SDO, starting with the most significant bit
-    - slave may simultaneously respond by putting data on the master’s SDI
+    - slave may simultaneously respond by putting data on the master's SDI
 - PIC32 has up to four SPI ports unsurprisingly named SPI1-SPI4
     - each can operate as a master or slave
 - PIC program must first configure the port